cooks working in a ghost kitchen

 Reduced Staff: Satellite kitchens eliminate front-of-house staff, allowing operators to focus on hiring and keeping quality chefs and investing in premium ingredients and appliances.

-The Future of Dining
+Ghost Kitchen: The Future of Dining

 Following the Coronavirus pandemic, many restaurants were forced to close doors amidst calls for social distancing.
 Some restaurants have reopened, but their revenue has reduced significantly.
 Meanwhile, ghost kitchen companies have only become more prominent.

-Ghost kitchens are poised to stay for the long haul.
+Virtual kitchens are poised to stay for the long haul.
 They also offer convenience, cut costs, and bear the inherent benefits of eCommerce.
 Startups can leverage digital technologies to streamline the ordering process, market the brand, and provide reliable customer service.

 Reduce Food Waste at Your Restaurant, Increase Your Profits